Everything You Need to Know About the Safety Stock Formula

 Due to this uncertainty, having some safety stock in reserve helps you deliver on time and keep your customers satisfied.

-PRO TIP: Many makers are cutting out the middleman and selling their products directly to customers.
+PRO TIP: Many modern manufacturers are cutting out the middleman and selling their products directly to customers.
 Knowing how to calculate your safety stock is just the tip of the iceberg, get ahead of the competition by understanding how Shopify inventory management works.

 The Cost of Safety